Whipped, cushiony cream that calms dryness, restores the skin barrier, and leaves a healthy, dewy finish.

 Can you use Lala Retro morning and night?

-Yes, but whether you will enjoy it twice daily depends on your skin type.
+Yes, but whether it feels enjoyable twice daily depends on skin type.
 Very dry skin can usually use it morning and night.
 Normal skin often prefers it at night.
 Oily skin may find it best reserved for occasional dry spells rather than everyday use.

 Does it work under sunscreen and makeup?

-Usually yes, as long as you keep the application light.
+Usually yes, as long as the application stays light.
 One pump or less is often enough.
 Let it absorb for a few minutes before sunscreen, and give each layer time to settle.
-If you pile it on, makeup can look a bit too glossy or shift faster during the day.
+If too much is applied, makeup can look a bit too glossy or shift faster during the day.

 As an Amazon Associate, we earn from qualifying purchases made through links on our site.